 Are ozone air purifiers safe?

-While you'll find plenty of ozone air purifier devotees, generally speaking, we do not recommend this type of air purifier.
-It can create dangerous levels of ozone, a gas that's a component in smog, in the home.
+While you'll find plenty of ozone air purifier devotees, we do not recommend this type of air purifier.
+It can create dangerous levels of ozone, a gas component in the home's smog.
 Over-exposure to ozone can have adverse effects on the lungs and respiratory system.

 While the best air purifiers do an excellent job of removing a whole host of unwanted things from the air around us, they can also remove smells.
 If you have a particular problem with smells in your home (such as from cooking or having pets), look for a charcoal or carbon filter to put in them, as these are both known to trap and eliminate common odors in the house.

 In this guide, we've tested seven out of the eight air purifiers we've featured, with the other air purifier currently in review.
 When testing each air purifier, we've looked at its affordability, ease of set-up and use, noise levels, size, and design.
 We've also examined the promises made by brands and trialed whether these bear out in reality.

 Caroline was previously our smart homes editor and part of the Real Homes ecommerce team, and is now the smart homes ecommerce editor for LivingEtc.
 She's passionate about how smart devices can enhance the home, and tested the Mila Air Purifer, the Blueair Blue Purifying Fan, the Blueair Health Protect 7470i, and Levoit Core 300 Air Purifier for this piece.